No serious voter would vote for Rakhi Sawant, says AAP's Mayank Gandhi

-Aam Aadmi Party’s Mumbai North West candidate dismissed the actress’ candidature, saying that she is contesting only
+Aam Aadmi Party’s Mumbai North West candidate dismisses the actress’ candidature, saying that she has nothing to offer and is contesting only for entertainment

 The election season has launched a war of words between candidates.
 Aam Aadmi Party’s (AAP) Mayank Gandhi, who is the party’s candidate from the Mumbai North West constituency, criticised the candidature of Rakhi Sawant, who threw her hat into the ring in the same constituency with the launch of her own party, the Rashtriya Aam Party (RAP).